emacsorphanage/dart-mode/README.md

 ### Search

+There are several ways to use the analyzer to search through your Dart code.
+All of these pop up a search results window listing every use with handy links to take you right to the code.
+Note that for large codebases, additional results may be added to these results pages as the analyzer finds them.
+But once you see the last "Found X results" line, you know for sure you're seeing everything!

-You can search for all references to the identifier under your cursor by pressing `C-c C-f`.
+* You can search for all references to the identifier under your cursor by pressing `C-c C-f`.
 This will show you everywhere a method, getter, or setter is called; everywhere a class is used as a type, constructed, or has static methods called on it; everywhere a named argument is passed; and so on.

+* You can search for all member declarations with a given name by pressing `C-c C-e`.
+This will list all declarations within classes that have the name, but not any declarations at the top level.

+* If you want to search for top-level declarations instead, you can press `C-c C-t`.

+* If you want to find all *references to* members with a given name, you can press `C-c C-r`.
+This will show you everywhere a member with that name is called, even if it's in a dynamic context and the analyzer can't figure out what it's referring to.